Skip to main content

 Chain Event Triggers

-Tasks can be triggered with onchain events, the payload sent to the task will be the encoded event object.
-Compose provides useful tools for decoding the event in your task code, see Contracts for more details on decoding.
+Tasks can be triggered by onchain events.
+The payload delivered to the task is the raw encoded log.
+Compose provides helpers for decoding the event in your task code — see Contracts for more details on decoding.

 Example event object sent as the payload to your task: